 I’m a journalist, campaigner, researcher, performer, community builder, (cruel) editor, podcast creator, sometime PR and marketing professional, project manager, speaker, chair and event manager, and consultant.
 Check out my LinkedIn profile here.

-I am an advocate for good information, ethical technology and diverse leadership, and I’m the first-ever PhD candidate supported by the World Association of Newspapers and News Publishers, working on ‘innovation and the public interest’ at the University of Central Lancashire.
+I am an advocate for good information, ethical technology and diverse leadership, and I’m the first-ever PhD candidate supported by the World Association of Newspapers and News Publishers, working on ‘innovation, environmental sustainability and the public interest’ at the University of Central Lancashire.

 I also built a unique public dataset about library cuts and saw my story go into six local papers, including the Manchester Evening News.